krwenholz/krwenholz.github.io/content/_index.md

 ## Quirks

 - I like to repeat and reframe things.
 A lot.
+Let's iterate together.
 - I mumble/externally subvocalize to understand you better.
 It makes more sense in person when you don't have to ask if I'm muted.
 - Language matters to me, a lot.
 I'll be picky about word choice and